 What Affects Ecommerce SEO Specialist Pricing?

-Mid-level specialists ($40–60/hr EverestX) bring the full package: technical audits, faceted navigation handling, content briefs, category architecture work, and performance reporting.
-This is the most common tier agencies hire for client-facing ecommerce SEO retainers.
-They can operate independently on most projects with minimal oversight.
+Mid-band specialists bring the full package: technical audits, faceted navigation handling, content briefs, category architecture work, and performance reporting.
+This is the most common tier agencies hire for client-facing ecommerce SEO retainers, and they can operate independently on most projects with minimal oversight.

 Hidden Costs of Hiring a Ecommerce SEO Specialist